Spain off the beaten path: 27 Bucket list-worthy places!

 Minas de Ríotinto (Huelva Province)

-Minas de Ríotinto is a small mining village in the inland of the province of Huelva and one of the best hidden gems in Spain.
+Minas de Ríotinto is a small mining village in the inland in the province of Huelva and one of the best-hidden gems in Spain.
 The village itself doesn’t have much to it other than a mining museum.
 One day is enough and you can probably even stay in any of the small villages around which will be nicer.

 But you should definitely visit Minas de Ríotinto.
 If not for the village, at least for the river.
 It’s called Rio Tinto for the same reason it’s called Vino Tinto.
 Yes!
 You got it right!
 The red color!